 CC Art.
 3492 gives people who have suffered a bone fracture in a car accident about one year to file a lawsuit against the at-fault driver or another liable party.
 When you are dealing with a fracture, which can take anywhere from a couple of weeks to months to heal (not including physical rehabilitation), you might not view the legal process as an immediate priority.
 However, you risk losing your opportunity to file for compensation by not acting now.

 People who fail to meet the personal injury statutory deadline may have their case dismissed.
 This means any financial damage you incurred may have to be paid out of your own pocket.
 It is best to seek legal help immediately after an accident.
 Important evidence can quickly vanish, and memories of what bystanders witnessed can fade.
-Our law firm can begin this process for you.
+Our broken bones attorney in New Orleans, LA, can begin this process for you.
 You can focus on your recovery while we manage your case.

 New Orleans Broken Bones Lawyer Near Me (504) 777-7777

 Words From Our Clients

 “Amazing service and all around great people.
 My experience was fantastic as they kept me informed every step of the way.
 Would highly recommend Laborde Earles to anyone looking for a lawyer!” -Analyse M.

 “My husband used this firm years ago and they were the only ones who would take the case after he waited 8 months to get a lawyer due to it being a friend he had his accident with.” – Sandra L.

 “I was feeling more and more pain and went to the doctor.
 I had two surgeries in my neck and my back.
 I made an appointment with David and it was a real good experience.
 He worked with me all the way and was like a good friend in a time of need.
 I don’t think anybody could have done a better job than he did.” -Keith